Estimate Time4 min

 Stochastics applied to the S&P 500® chart

-Source: Active Trader Pro, as of May 29, 2024.
+Source: Active Trader Pro, as of May 21, 2025.
 The data, charts, and information shown above are provided solely for individual use and are not for distribution.
 Data and information shown are based on information known to Fidelity as of the date they were exported and are subject to change.
 Criteria and inputs entered, including the choice to make security comparisons or to show technical event opportunities (if available), are at the discretion of the user.

-Stochastics are actually made up of 2 lines, which tend to move in tandem. %K (blue line in the bottom half of the chart above) represents the level of the stock or index's closing price relative to the high and low range over a specified period of time, and %D (orange line in the bottom half of the chart above) attempts to smooth out the %K line by taking a 3-day moving average of the %K line.
-Consequently, %D is generally considered the more important of the 2 lines.
+Stochastics are made up of 2 lines, which tend to move in tandem. %K (blue line in the bottom half of the chart above) represents the level of the stock or index's closing price relative to the high and low range over a specified period of time, and %D (orange line in the bottom half of the chart above) attempts to smooth out the %K line by taking a 3-day moving average of the %K line. %D is generally considered the more important of the 2 lines.

+The theory behind stochastics is that these lines generate buy or sell signals when closing prices are near recent extreme highs or lows (i.e., sell signals after an uptrend and buy signals after a downtrend).
 Generally, the area above 80 indicates an overbought region, while the area below 20 is considered an oversold region.
 When stochastics are above 80 and move below that number, it indicates a sell signal.
 When stochastics are below 20 and move above that number, it indicates a buy signal.
 80 and 20 are the most common signal levels used, but can be adjusted per individual preferences.

 What are stochastics saying about stocks now?